MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/wpf/index.md

 This tutorial shows you how to add a cloud-based backend service to a Windows Presentation Framework (WPF) desktop app by using Azure Mobile Apps and an Azure mobile app backend.
 You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

-Completing this tutorial is a prerequisite for all other WPF tutorials about using the Mobile Apps feature in Azure App Service.
+You must complete this tutorial before all other Windows (WPF) tutorials about using the Mobile Apps feature in Azure App Service.

 ## Prerequisites

-To complete this tutorial, you need the following:
+To complete this tutorial, you need:

 * [Visual Studio 2019](https://docs.microsoft.com/xamarin/get-started/installation/windows).
 * An [Azure account](https://azure.microsoft.com/pricing/free-trial).